web2solutions/dhx/docs/$dhx.dataDriver.md

 	- onXLE() event	fires when the data loading is finished and a component or data is rendered
 	- onXLS() event	fires when starts loading data

-	- add new record on related table when adding a record on main table XX
+	- check fkey when deleting
 	- permissions
-	- let capitalize
-	- let latinize
 	- user set grid dimensions
 	- update main grid column when editing a sub crud